fullyint/bedrock-ansible/roles/ssh-hardening/README.md

     myuser:!:16280:7:60:7:::

 The proper way to solve this is to unlock the account (`passwd -u myuser`).
-If the user doesn't have a password, you should can unlock it via:
+If the user doesn't have a password, you can unlock it via:

     usermod -p "*" myuser

-Alternatively, if you intend to use PAM, you enabled it via `ssh_use_pam: true`.
-PAM will allow locked users to get in with keys.
+Alternatively, PAM will allow locked users to get in with keys.
+PAM is enabled via role variable `ssh_use_pam: true`.

-**Why doesn't my application connect via SSH anymore?**
+### Why doesn't my application connect via SSH anymore?

-Always look into log files first and if possible look at the negotation between client and server that is completed when connecting.
+Always look into log files first, ideally evaluating the intial negotation of the connection between client and server.

-We have seen some issues in applications (based on python and ruby) that are due to their use of an outdated crypto set.
-This collides with this hardening module, which reduced the list of ciphers, message authentication codes (MACs) and key exchange (KEX) algorithms to a more secure selection.

-If you find this isn't enough, feel free to activate the attributes `cbc_requires` for ciphers, `weak_hmac` for MACs and `weak_kex`for KEX in the variables `ssh_client` or `ssh_server` based on where you want to support them.

-**After using the role Ansibles template/copy/file module does not work anymore!**
+Some python and ruby applications use an outdated crypto set, possibly requiring you to use `true` for this role's variables for `*_cbc_required`, `*_weak_hmac`, or `*_weak_kex`.

+### After using this role, Ansible's template/copy/file module stops working!

-This role deactivates SFTP.
-Ansible uses by default SFTP to transfer files to the remote hosts.
-You have to set `scp_if_ssh = True` in your ansible.cfg.
-This way Ansible uses SCP to copy files.
+If you set `sftp_enabled: false`, you must uncomment `scp_if_ssh = True` in your `ansible.cfg`.
+This way Ansible uses SCP to copy files instead of the default SFTP.

-**Cannot restart sshd-service due to lack of privileges**
+### I cannot restart sshd-service due to lack of privileges.

 If you get the following error when running handler "restart sshd"
 ```